Electric School Bus Ambassadors

 Learn more about the Electric School Bus Ambassadors:

-Keba Baldwin, Director of Transportation and Central Garage, Prince George’s County Schools, Upper Marlboro Maryland
+- Keba Baldwin, Director of Transportation and Central Garage,

 Matt Berlin is the CEO of NYC School Bus Umbrella Services, a private, non-profit school bus company serving 800 school bus routes for New York City Public Schools and private schools in the New York Area.

 NYCSBUS has been a leader in bus electrification in New York.
-It was funded by the state's energy research and development agency to develop New York's model elect if school bus depot.
-It is developing curriculum for electric bus operators and maintainers with Bronx Community College and WRI, and is establishing an electric bus training center in Queens, NY.
-And with the electric utility in New York is piloting automated load management and flexible grid connections to reduce the burden of electrification on the grid.
+It was funded by the state's energy research and development agency to develop New York's model electric school bus depot.
+It is developing a curriculum for electric bus operators and maintainers with Bronx Community College and WRI, and is establishing an electric bus training center in Queens, NY.
+NYCSBUS is also, with the electric utility in New York, piloting automated load management and flexible grid connections to reduce the burden of electrification on the grid.
 NYCSBUS was a winner of the Smart Electric Power Alliance 2024 Transportation Power Player award.

-Prior to his work at NYCSBUS, during the administration of NYC Mayor Bloomberg Matt ran the city's school bus office, he was the first general manager of the city's Citibike bike share system.
+Prior to his work at NYCSBUS, during the administration of NYC Mayor Bloomberg, Matt ran the city's school bus office, and was also the first general manager of the city's bike share system.

 In his role at FCPS, Paul has been instrumental in driving forward a bold project to convert the school district's large fleet to 100% electric vehicles.
 His approach, deeply rooted in safety and equity, empowers his team to meet the varied transportation requirements of the students in Fairfax County with efficiency and care.